petar-m/EventBrokerSlim/README.md

 ## Events

 Events can be of any type.
-A best pracice for event is to be immutable, since it can be processed by multiple handlers in different threads.
+A best pracice for event is to be immutable - may be processed by multiple handlers in different threads.

 ## Event Handlers

-Event handlers need to implement `IEventHandler<TEvent>` interface.
+Event handlers have to implement `IEventHandler<TEvent>` interface and to be registered in the DI container.
+For each event handler a new DI container scope is created and the event handler is resolved from it.
+This way it can safely use injected services.
-Each event handler is executed on a background thread.
-Each event handler is resovled from its own DI container scope.
+Every event handler is executed on a background thread.

 ## Configuration

 EventBroker is depending on `Microsoft.Extentions.DependencyInjection` container for resolving event handlers.
-EventBroker guarantees that each handler is resolved in its own scope which is disposed after the handler completes.
+It guarantees that each handler is resolved in a new scope which is disposed after the handler completes.

 EventBroker is configured using the `AddEventBroker` extension method of `IServiceCollection`.
 Event handlers and event broker behavior are configured using the confiuration delegate.